- Get Involved

 No, this is a volunteer role.
 Ambassadors are not employed by Aging2.0.

 Ambassadors can formally step down from the role at any time.
 We request at least 2 weeks notice.
 They will have the opportunity to nominate a new Ambassador, the Chapter team can nominate a replacement, or Aging2.0 HQ can publicly announce the search.

-Chapters are required to use Eventbrite and Mailchimp for event registration and email marketing – Ambassador receive access to city-specific events.
+Chapters are required to use the Aging2.com dashboard for event registration and email marketing – Ambassador receive access to city-specific events.
 Once officially appointed, each Ambassador is granted access to our online platform where they will find how-to guides and peer-to-peer access.
 Additionally, Aging2.0 provides annual in-person workshops and period online learning opportunities.

 Each chapter is expected to host ONE event per quarter (minimum).
 Generally, only one event per year is mandated, and the rest can be determined (type of event, topic, etc) by the Chapter team.

 No. If you apply to lead a Chapter in a city that we already have a Chapter in, we will direct you to the existing Ambassador.
 When their term ends, you may apply to take over as Ambassador in that city.

 As of now, each license is city-specific.
 As we grow and expand, it is possible that we will consider regional / country-wide Chapters.

 No, Aging2.0 HQ will create accounts for Chapters when approved.

 Aging2.0 Chapters host many different types of events, including but not limited to: